intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 ### Software PLRU Allocation

-It is quite natural to describe the allocation on the PLRU tree in a recursive routine.
-Here we show the routine written in software that, given the state of the PLRU tree as a list of 0/1 values returns an the integer LRU `way`.
-This state vector is stored from the tree nodes as seen from left-to-right.
+It is quite natural to describe the allocation of the PLRU tree in a recursive routine.
+Let us assume the PLRU tree is represented as a 0/1 state vector of the tree nodes as seen from left-to-right.
+Below is the routine written in software that, given the state of the PLRU tree as a `List`, returns the integer LRU `way`.

 ```dart
  1 int allocPLRU(List<int> v, {int base = 0}) {